mum-rs/mum/README.md

 $ mumctl channel connect Channel2
 ```

+## Known issues

+- Administration tools are not present.
+- Surround output.
+If this is something you want, open an issue so we can take a
+  look at implementing it.

 ## Why?

 Mostly because it's a fun way of learning a new language.
 Also: